The Secretary of State was asked—

 In thousands of instances, we are not able to deliver justice in this country unless we have a proper extradition agreement with other countries in the European Union.
 As I understand it, even if the withdrawal agreement were to go forward at some point, we will still have to operate as a third party outside the European arrest warrant.
 Relying on the 1957 treaties will not be enough, so what plans does the Secretary of State have to ensure we are able to maintain a proper extradition arrangement with other countries in the European Union?

 The hon.
-Member is correct to say that on leaving the European Union we will not have access to the European arrest warrant.
+Gentleman is correct to say that on leaving the European Union we will not have access to the European arrest warrant.
 We would wish to be able to do so, but there are difficulties.
 For example, Germany has a constitutional bar in this area.
 The Home Office continues to work with EU member states to try to find a way in which we can have as effective extradition and arrest warrant arrangements as possible.

 Justice issues are, of course, largely devolved.
 EU initiatives such as Eurojust and the European arrest warrant are well utilised by Scottish prosecutors and are hugely valued by them.
 In the current Brexit talks between the UK Government and the Labour party, will the Secretary of State confirm what proposals regarding justice have been discussed and if the Scottish Government have been or will be consulted on these or any forthcoming proposals that may result from the talks between the Tories and the Labour party?